1. Home

 BCS RE18 Exam Overview :

-Exam Name BCS Practitioner Certificate in Requirements Engineering 2018
+Exam Name: BCS Practitioner Certificate in Requirements Engineering 2018

-Exam Code RE18
+Exam Code: RE18

-See Expected Questions BCS RE18 Expected Questions in Actual Exam
+See Expected Questions: BCS RE18 Expected Questions in Actual Exam

-BCS RE18 Exam Topics :
+BCS RE18 Exam Objectives :

 Section Weight Objectives